 Pet Friendly Places To Stay

-There are several pet friendly hotels and campgrounds in Alamogordo (16 miles northeast of the monument) to choose from, but we opted for a broader selection of pet friendly options in Las Cruces (52 miles southwest of the monument).
+There are several pet friendly hotels and campgrounds in Alamogordo (15 miles northeast of the park) to choose from.
+We opted for a broader selection of pet friendly options in Las Cruces (54 miles west of the park).
 Our favorite area RV park is Hacienda – it’s convenient, well-maintained, the staff is friendly, and it’s walking distance to the dog friendly patio and superb pizza and pasta at Luna Rossa Winery and Pizzeria!

 In The Area